Seiya Suzuki Player Props: Cubs vs. Rays

 Seiya Suzuki At The Plate

-- He ranks 46th in batting average, 23rd in on base percentage, and 43rd in slugging among the qualified hitters in MLB.
+- Among the qualifying batters in baseball, he ranks 46th in batting average, 24th in on-base percentage, and 46th in slugging.

-- In 13.2% of his games this season, he has homered, and 3.7% of his trips to the dish.

-- In 15 games this season (39.5%), Suzuki has picked up an RBI, and in three of those games (7.9%) he had more than one.
+- In 74.4% of his games this season (29 of 39), Suzuki has picked up at least one hit, and in nine of those games (23.1%) he recorded multiple hits.

+- In 12.8% of his games this year, he has hit a home run, and 3.6% of his trips to the dish.

+- Suzuki has had an RBI in 15 games this year (38.5%), including three multi-RBI outings (7.7%).
 He has also driven in three or more of his team's runs in one contest.

-- In 16 of 38 games this year, he has scored, including multiple runs once.
+- In 17 of 39 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.